"First the mind must be healed,

 Mikao Usui came from a Samurai Family and was an avid practitioner of meditation.
 It is believed that Reiki grew out of a meditative experience he had on Mount Kurama.

 Reiki practice was further developed in the 1930s by Chujiro Hayashi, a naval officer.
 He taught his students how to self-treat, as well as treat others.
-His Reiki treatment protocol covered the major organs and the endocrine system, and was done lying down on a bed, or a massage table.

 "Usui’s system became very popular with the armed forces, and particularly the Imperial Navy, because they were looking for traditional ways of healing that did not require large stocks of equipment and drugs to be taken on board ship, where space was at a premium."